Brussels Pride

 Most of Brussels gay hotspots are densely together in the city center.
 You have one main gay bar street at Rue du Marché au Charbon.

-Those bars at Rue du Marché au Charbon include: Station BXL, Le Baroque, Le Belgica, Le Dolores, Rainbow House, C’est ma tournée and the newest addition BB Bar Brussels
+Those bars at Rue du Marché au Charbon include: Station BXL, Le Baroque, Le Belgica, Le Dolores, Rainbow House, C’est ma tournée and the newest addition BB Bar Brussels.

 There is many more gay bars in the city centre of Brussels.
 Two more highlights to mention are Stammbar and Macho Sauna.
 Stammbar is a dark, industrial-style bar with a fetish focus.
 It is known for its darker rooms and themed nights (check their schedule).
 If you’re into more sex-positive nightlife, this is the place to explore.
 Macho Sauna is the biggest gay sauna in the centre of Brussels.